LAKERS TOGETHER: Find out how we're moving forward.

 2005 Alum Alex Zupan received Honorable Mention from the National Science Foundation's prestigious Graduate Research Fellowship Program.
 He was also named a USA Today All-USA College Academic All-Star, an NCAA Postgraduate Scholar, a Goldwater Scholar, and a Presser Scholar.
 Alex was the MVP and team captain of the Gustavus Adolphus cross-country team.

-Matthew Katschke, one of the participants in the 2004 REU, was recognized at the 2004 MathFest in Providence, Rhode Island for his presentation on research he did with Jodi Simons, another 2004 REU participant.
+Matthew Katschke, one of the participants in the 2004 REU, was recognized at the 2004 MathFest in Providence, RI for his presentation on research he did with Jodi Simons, another 2004 REU participant.
 He is pictured with other student researchers, and Benoit Mandelbrot, in the December 2004 issue of Focus.
 Both students worked with Prof. Will Dickinson.

 One of our participants from the 2003 REU, Christopher Bay, has won two awards for his work on the Hausdorff Metric with Prof. Steven Schlicker.
-Bay was one of a select few students to recieve an award for a presentation at the 2003 MathFest in Boulder, Colorado.
+Bay was one of a select few students to receive an award for a presentation at the 2003 MathFest in Boulder, Colorado.
 He was also one of several students to be recognized for the excellence of his poster at the 2004 Joint Mathematics Meetings in Phoenix, Arizona.
 In March 2004, Christopher was awarded a Goldwater Scholarship.

 Another 2003 participant, Audrey (Powers) Malagon, was also awarded a Goldwater Scholarship.